 Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.

 Children may receive free or reduced price meals based on certain Medicaid benefits or if your household’s income is within the limits on the Federal Income Eligibility Guidelines.
-Your children may qualify for free or reduced price meals if your household income falls at or below the limits on this chart:

 This institution is an equal opportunity provider.